On Tuesday, President Trump dealt a death blow to the Iran deal.

 How will the business community respond?

 Since the deal was signed in 2015, several big companies have begun to do business in Iran.
 New sanctions by the United States would make things significantly more difficult.
 As Vox explained:

 New sanctions would also force American allies to choose between doing business with Iran or with the U.S. Iran has begun to reintegrate itself into the global economy in the past year, and it has developed meaningful business ties with big companies that are based in the countries that struck the Iran deal.
 For example, this summer Iran signed a $5 billion agreement with France’s Total SA and China’s state-run China National Petroleum Corporation to develop its South Pars natural gas field.

+Already, the European Union has begun taking steps to protect its businesses from U.S. retaliation.
+Officials are looking at measures used in the 1990s to shield companies and individuals from secondary U.S. sanctions.
 U.S. sanctions may even make it easier for European companies to compete in Iran.
 “U.S. decertification would not necessarily end the deal — the U.S. just wouldn't be part of it anymore,” Robert Litwak, a member of the National Security Council under President Bill Clinton and an expert on international security at the Woodrow Wilson Center, told CNBC.
 “The Europeans won't return to sanctions so quickly.
 If this enables Airbus to beat out Boeing, they'd be delighted.”